isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/workflows/using-post-generation-workflow.md

 ### Create a workflow model
 With the custom workflow process that you created in previous step, create a workflow model and add that process step to it.
-You need to also add a mandatory process step "*Finalize Post Generation*" as the last step of the workflow Refer sample workflow model below:
+ - You need to also add a mandatory process step "*Finalize Post Generation*" as the last step of the workflow.

+Refer sample workflow model shown below:

 ![Post generation workflow model](../assets/workflows/pgwf-workflow-model.png)